neondatabase/website/content/docs/extensions/extensions-intro.md

 Explore supported Postgres extensions by category.
 For a list of supported extensions with the supported versions and installation instructions, see [Supported Postgres extensions](/docs/extensions/pg-extensions).

-## AI and machine learning
+## AI / Machine Learning

 <DetailIconCards>

-<a href="/docs/extensions/pg_tiktoken" description="Experimental extension for tokenization and text analysis within Postgres" icon="app-store" icon="app-store">pg_tiktoken</a>
+<a href="/docs/extensions/pg_tiktoken" description="Tokenize data in your Postgres database using the OpenAI tiktoken library" icon="app-store" icon="app-store">pg_tiktoken</a>

-<a href="/docs/extensions/pgvector" description="Supports efficient vector operations, beneficial in machine learning and similar applications." icon="app-store" icon="app-store">pgvector</a>
+<a href="/docs/extensions/pgvector" description="Store vector embeddings and perform vector similarity search in Postgres.
+Supports ivfflat and hnsw indexing." icon="app-store" icon="app-store">pgvector</a>

 </DetailIconCards>